GlisseManTV/OWUI_File_Gen_Export/README.md

    - `FILE_EXPORT_DIR`: Directory where files will be saved (must match the server's export directory) (default is `PYTHONPATH\output`)
    - `PERSISTENT_FILES`: Set to `true` to keep files after download, `false` to delete after delay (default is false)
    - `FILES_DELAY`: Delay in minut to wait before checking for new files (default is 60)
+   - `UNSPLASH_ACCESS_KEY`: Your Unsplash API key (no default value, not mandatory but advised) see https://unsplash.com/documentation#creating-a-developer-account

 3. Install dependencies:
    ```bash